hardikabhalala/Avocado-price-prediction/README.md

 # Avocado-price-prediction
-In this project evaluate the mode for predicting  the price of avocado by using various regression models
+In this project evaluate the model for predicting  the price of avocado by using various regression models

 steps followed:-